If you're wondering whether there's an "unformat" option with the SD card in your your camera, the answer is NO.

-Today I am going to teach you how to recover a formatted memory card and get back your lost photographs (pics, videos, etc.).
+But it's still possible for you to get back the lost data.
+And today I am going to teach you how to recover a formatted memory card and reclaim your lost memories (pics, videos, etc.).

 Whether you reformatted your camera card by accident, or because you are getting the annoying "card is not formatted, do you want to format it now?" error, I'm sharing with you the step-by-step guide to handle the situation properly.